 Examples:

-• CallForwardAlways—Calls are unconditionally forwarded to a defined phone number or to a VM
+• CallForwardAlways—Calls are unconditionally forwarded to a defined phone number or to a VM.

 • CallForwardNotReachable—Hunt group redirection for an agent who is Not Reachable

-• Executive—The user configured using the Executive/Executive assistant service who is allowed to handle calls on someone else's behalf.
+• Executive—The user is configured using the Executive/Executive assistant service who is allowed to handle calls on someone else's behalf.
 Also known as Boss-admin

-• ExecutiveAssistantInitiateCall—The user configured as an Executive assistant who placed or initiated the call on someone else’s (Boss admin's) behalf
+• ExecutiveAssistantInitiateCall—The user configured as an Executive assistant who placed or initiated the call on someone else’s (Boss admin's) behalf.

-• ExecutiveAssistantDivert—The user configured as an Executive assistant who had call forwarding enabled to a defined phone number
+• ExecutiveAssistantDivert—The user is configured as an Executive assistant who had call forwarding enabled to a defined phone number

 • ExecutiveAssistantCallPush—The user configured as an Executive assistant who received a call and pushed that call out (using #63) to the Executive’s (Boss-admin's) number

-• Remote Office—Indicates the call made to reach the remote location of the user
+• Remote Office—Indicates the call made to reach the remote location of the user.

-• CCMonitoringBI—The indication that a Call Queue supervisor invoked silent monitoring
+• CCMonitoringBI—The indication that a Call Queue supervisor invoked silent monitoring.

-• CallQueue—A call center call to an agent or a user ( denotes a member of the call queue)
+• CallQueue—A call center call to an agent or a user (denotes a member of the call queue)

-• HuntGroup—A hunt group based call to an agent or a user (denotes a member of the hunt group).
+• HuntGroup—A hunt group-based call to an agent or a user (denotes a member of the hunt group).

-• CallPickup—The user part of a pickup group or pickup attempted by this user against a ringing call for a different user or extension
+• CallPickup—The user is part of a pickup group or pickup attempted by this user against a ringing call for a different user or extension

 • CallParkRetrieve—Callpark retrieval attempt by the user, either for a different extension or against the user’s own extension